wso2-attic/ballerina-integrator/docs/content/src/learn/guides/services/service-composition/README.md

 Let's look at the implementation of the travel agency service, which acts as the composition initiator.

-Arranging a complete tour travel agency service requires communicating with three other services: airline reservation, hotel reservation, and car rental.
+Arranging a complete tour travel agency service requires communicating with three other services: airline reservation and hotel reservation.
 All these services accept POST requests with appropriate JSON payloads and send responses back with JSON payloads.
 Request and response payloads are similar for all three backend services.

 Sample request payload:
 ```bash